2 Easy Ways to Control Your Metabolism (Part 1 – Exercise)

 You can throw the age-old excuse of having a “fast” or “slow” metabolism out the window if you actually want to reach your body composition goals.
 You are not a victim of your metabolism – how quickly you burn calories or fat can be controlled by you in many ways.
 You just have to know what you CAN control and HOW.

 Remember, these are the two that you have the MOST control over so commit hard here.
-We will go over two others next week that seem like you have no control over but actually do have some.

 #1 – Exercise: Level of Controllability = High